jlevy44/UnrealAI/StoryAI/README.md

 1. Develop algorithm to ID most important words in a paragraph,
 2. post as jupyter notebook
 3. Preliminary research on how to find representative images on the web

+Hide Goals:
+* What do you want to work on?